grame-cncm/faustwebsite/_posts/2017-02-21-Faust-meets-JUCE.markdown

 [JUCE](http://www.juce.com)  is an open-source cross-platform C++ application framework, used for the development of desktop and mobile applications.
 JUCE is used in particular for its GUI and plugins libraries.
 A set of architecture files have been developed to deploy standalone or plugins built from Faust code.
 Polyphonic intruments are supported, MIDI and OSC control can be used.

+The architecture files are then combined to produce ready to compile JUCE applications or plugins.
+Tools to achieve that are part of the Faust distribution, but can also be accessed using the Faust online compiler.

 ### faust2juce script ###

 **faust2juce** transforms a Faust DSP program into a fully working JUCE standalone application or plugin, which can possibly be controlled with MIDI or OSC messages.
 Read its complete description [here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/juce).
 You'll have to get a recent github version of Faust tree to use it.